diegonz/babelpy/README.md

 You can simply run `babelPy` to run translation, picking preferences from default config file (`~/.babelPy.json`).

 Example of `babelPY -h` or `babelPy --help`  output:

+Note: All of each _cli_ options overrides their corresponding config settings stored on the config file(s).

 ```bash
 usage: babelPy.py [-h] [-a [YourApiKey]] [-b [yandex|other]]